-Dmitri Zisl Slepovitch (Z!SL), a native of Minsk, Belarus, and a New York City resident, is a musicologist (PhD), multiinstrumentalist (clarinetist, saxophonist, flautist, pianist, organist), composer, music and Yiddish educator.
+Zisl Slepovitch (Z!SL), a native of Minsk, Belarus, and a New York City resident, is a musicologist (PhD), multiinstrumentalist (clarinetist, saxophonist, flautist, pianist, keyboardist), composer, music and Yiddish educator.
+Slepovitch is the founder and leader of Litvakus and Minsker Kapelye klezmer bands, Assistant Music Director / Music Director in many productions by the National Yiddish Theatre Folksbiene, including the Drama Desk Award nominated operetta The Golden Bride (2015/16).

 |Join the Mailing List|